 Digital Infrastructure Strategy

-This strategy was produced by Craig Bower, Programme Director for the Digital Infrastructure Programme and sets out the framework for delivering full-fibre broadband and mobile provision across Oxfordshire.
-It builds on the extensive work that the Digital Infrastructure Programme have already undertaken with suppliers, partners and government in helping Oxfordshire to have superfast broadband access to over 97% of premises in Oxfordshire.
+The Digital Infrastructure Strategy sets out the framework for delivering full-fibre broadband and mobile provision across Oxfordshire.
+It builds on the extensive work that the Digital Infrastructure Programme has done with suppliers, partners, and government to get superfast broadband access to over 97% of premises in Oxfordshire.

-How Fibre Broadband has benefitted Will Brocklebank, CEO of ‘Shepherd’
+How fibre broadband has benefitted Will Brocklebank, CEO of Shepherd

-“Fast broadband is not a luxury, it’s an absolute necessity.
+“Fast broadband is not a luxury; it’s an absolute necessity.
 I run an Internet of Things (IoT) and machine learning business with a distributed team across the UK, so connectivity is vital – the Better Broadband programme has effectively made it possible for me to do this.”

 Visit the Digital Infrastructure Programme website to read the full case study.

-Share your experience!
+Share your experience

 Would you like to tell us about your experience of upgrading to fibre broadband and how it has benefitted you?
 We would be delighted to hear from you!
 See our collection of published case studies.